LogtalkDotOrg/logtalk3/library/csv/NOTES.md

 The `csv` object uses the default values `keep`, `comma`, and `false`.

-When writing CSV files or streams, set the quoted fields option to `false` to write all non-numeric fields double-quoted (i.e. escaped).
+When writing CSV files or streams, set the quoted fields option to `false` to write all non-numeric fields double-quoted (i.e., escaped).

 The library objects can also be used to guess the separator used in a CSV file if necessary.
 For example: